 While this article briefly delves into the effects of rote learning on creativity, this is but the tip of the iceberg.
-Rote learning affects creative thinking of children because of it encourages “knowing” over “understanding”, as seen in the video below.
+Rote learning affects the creative thinking of children because of it encourages "knowing" over "understanding", as seen in the video below.

 A perception survey shows that nearly 80% of school principals across the country blame rote learning for poor standards of learning.
 As parents, it is important to counter this by encouraging your child to participate in discussions, take online lessons and learn through interactive means as they prove to be a better alternative to learning by rote.

 Show your support against Rote Learning by signing the petition .

 Aarambh is a pan-India PC for Education initiative engineered to enhance learning using the power of technology; it is designed to help parents, teachers and children find firm footing in Digital India.
 This initiative seeks to connect parents, teachers and students and provide them the necessary training so that they can better utilise the PC for learning, both at school and at home.